Crambone/YouTubeChapterShortcuts/README.md

 The shortcuts work even if Firefox and the YouTube tab is unfocused.

 # Instructions
-- Add the YouTubeChapterShortcuts extension to Firefox.
 - Download this repository and unzip the contents to a folder.
 - Run 'setup.bat'.
-(The path will be added to the registry and 'com.crambone.nativeapp.json' will be modified.
-Don't move the files after you run setup.)
+(The path will be added to the registry and 'com.crambone.nativeapp.json' will be modified. **Don't move the files after you run setup.**)
 - (Optional) Customize the shortcuts in 'config.json'. (uses [pynput](https://pynput.readthedocs.io/en/latest/keyboard.html)).
+- Add the YouTubeChapterShortcuts extension to Firefox.

 **The default shortcuts are:**
 - ctrl + (Comma): Previous chapter